Enterprise Applications, Information, Web

 This Site.

-Utilizes xTendSite, a PHP 5.3+ Architected framework that I designed, developed and implemented using pure PHP Classes.
+Utilizes xTendSite, a PHP 5.3+ Architecture framework that I designed, developed and implemented using pure PHP Classes.

 • SMARTY Template Engine 3.1+.